ishaan2207/COSC-310-Individual-Project/README.md

 The methods in the classes of the Moods package are used to give response to the user when they inform the chat bot of what problem they are facing.
 The bot then gives them some piece of helpful advice and then presents the user the option to connect to a professional therapist if they feel that the advice has not been able to help them.

 Added the new feature where the user can choose an 'other' option under the list of moods where they are then prompted with a question asking if they would like to connect to a therapist specializing in mental illnesses.

+List of APIs implemented:
+  * Named Entity Recognition (NER) - Implemented NER to recognize the users name from their introduction to the chat bot and used their name to greet them back.
+  * Porter Stemmer - Implemented porter stemmer to streamline the recognition for what mood the user inputs without having to hard code it.
+  * Wikipedia API - Implemented wikipedia API to find each specific wikipedia page for the particular mood the user is feeling at the time and displaying some information about it if they request.